Satu Tuomisto (model)

-Satu Sinikka Tuomisto (born 17 February 1986 in Tampere) is a Finnish model who won the 2008 Miss Finland competition.
+Satu Sinikka Tuomisto (born 17 February 1986 in Tampere) is a Finnish model and beauty pageant titleholder who won Miss Finland 2008 competition.
 She also took part in the Miss Universe 2008 competition.

 In February 2016 she got engaged to Petri Aarnio.
 They were married in August 2017 and divorced in summer 2019.

+Tuomisto has later been engaged to former ice hockey player Toni Dahlman.